IvyMunialo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 17 Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd script 18 Display all the lines in the file /etc/passwd that do not contain the pattern “bin” script 19 Display all lines of the file /etc/ssh/sshd_config starting with a letter
+script 17 Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd script 18 Display all the lines in the file /etc/passwd that do not contain the pattern “bin” script 19 Display all lines of the file /etc/ssh/sshd_config starting with a letter script 20 Replace all characters A and c from input to Z and e respectively